Paul Merton: Early life

+Merton auditioned for Royal Academy of Dramatic Arts at 19 years old.

 Career

-Merton often claims that he was inspired to go into comedy at an early age watching clowns at a circus, remembering, "I don't think I'd seen clowns before.
+Merton has stated that he was inspired to go into comedy at an early age watching clowns at a circus, remembering, "I don't think I'd seen clowns before.
 I'd certainly never seen adults behave like this...From that evening, I wanted to be part of the process that was making all those people laugh."
-He gained his earliest professional credits under his birth name, including an appearance as a yokel in Time, an episode of The Young Ones in 1984.
+He gained his earliest professional credits under his birth name, including an appearance as a yokel in the episode Time of The Young Ones in 1984.
 On joining Equity he found that the name Paul Martin was already taken by a juggler in Leeds, so he renamed himself after Merton, the district of London where he grew up.

 Stage

 Though he had harboured serious ambitions of becoming a performing comedian since his school days, it was not until April 1982, at the Comedy Store in Soho, that his dream was realised.
-Merton commented that he made his professional debut, along with writing parter John Irwin, in Swansea in 1982 which led to having an "affection for Wales".
+Merton commented that he made his professional debut, along with writing partner John Irwin, in Swansea in 1982 which led to having an "affection for Wales".
 "What we did over the course of two weeks was perform 10 shows and it meant that our first time on stage if we made a mistake on the Monday we wouldn't repeat that mistake the next day."

 Merton recalls that on only his second or third night he found the dour role that has informed his comic approach ever since.
 After performing on the London Alternative Comedy circuit at places like The Comedy Store and Jongleurs, in 1985 his first foray to the Edinburgh Fringe Festival was with the show Have You Been on Telly where he shared the bill with Morris Minor and the Majors and Mark Steel.
 He has been a member of the London improvisation group The Comedy Store Players since 1985, and still regularly performs with them.

 Merton has performed in Paul Merton's Impro Chums at Pleasance as part of the Edinburgh Comedy Festival every year from 2008.

 Merton was due to make his West End debut in the 2021 revival of Hairspray at the London Coliseum.
 However, after several delays to the show it was confirmed that Merton would not be joining the company.